-- Hours are 8 a.m. until sundown, 365 days a year. - An entrance fee is required.
+- Hours are 8 a.m. until sunset, 365 days a year. - An entrance fee is required.
 Additional user fees may apply. - All plants, animals and park property are protected.
-The collection, destruction or disturbance of plants, animals or park property is prohibited. - Pets are not permitted on or near the water.
-Where allowed, pets must be kept on a leash no longer than six feet and well behaved at all times. - Fishing is prohibited within the park. - Scuba diving is permitted year-round.
+Collection, destruction or disturbance is prohibited. - Pets are not permitted on or near the water.
+Where allowed, pets must be kept on a leash no longer than six feet and well-behaved at all times. - Fishing is prohibited within the park. - Scuba diving is permitted year-round.
 No open water diving, divers must be certified. - Tobacco products are not permitted on the river.
-Food and drink are permitted on the river in non-disposable containers only. - Fireworks and hunting are prohibited. - Become a volunteer.
-Inquire at https://www. floridastateparks.org/get-involved/volunteer. - Florida's state parks are committed to providing equal access to all facilities and programs.
-Should you need assistance to enable your participation, please contact the ranger station.
+Food and drink are permitted on the river in nondisposable containers only. - Fireworks and hunting are prohibited. - To become a volunteer, visit FloridaStateParks. org/Volunteers. - Florida state parks are committed to providing all visitors equal access to all facilities and programs.
+If you need assistance to enable your participation, please contact the waterfront visitor center at 850-561-7278.